What's worth mentioning in Malin Head?

 Malin Head Community Centre is pleased to announce an adult Self- Protection Class.

-This Class will begin on Thursday, February 3, at 8pm.
+This Class began Thursday, February 3, at 8pm.
 This Class is Part Funded by forward Emphasis International.
 There has been a lot of interest in light of recent events in the ability to have a basic knowledge of self-protection.

-So, if you are interested come along to the Malin Head Centre on Thursday, February 3.
+So if you are interested come along to the Malin Head Centre on Thursday 3rd February.
 No booking is required.
 Updated and information available on the Malin Head Community Facebook page.

-The Community Centre has a full list of activities including Hip Hop, Dancerise, Martial Arts for children, Whist, Irish Dancing, Yoga, Youth Club, Parent and Toddler group, Rinca (health and wellbeing for children), Mindfullness.
+The Community Centre has a full list of activities including: Hip Hop, Dancerise, Martial Arts for children, Whist, Irish Dancing, Yoga, Youth Club, Parent and Toddler group, Rinka (health and wellbeing for children), Mindfulness.

 Inishowen Community Notes